 For most of the population, the whiteness of their teeth naturally reduces over time with age, diet, wear and tear and habits like smoking and drinking too much black tea or coffee.
-On the other hand, some people have less white or yellow teeth from the beginning.
+On the other hand, some people have fewer white or yellow teeth from the beginning.
 Regular brushing, flossing, and professional dental cleanings can prevent the deposition of plaque and staining to an extent.
-The major problem arises when the pellicle layer stays on the outer layer of teeth for years, and the pigment causing elements become a part of the hydroxyapatite crystals of the enamel layer.
+The major problem arises when the pellicle layer stays on the outer layer of teeth for years, and the pigment-causing elements become a part of the hydroxyapatite crystals of the enamel layer.
 This is the time when whitening systems come into play.

 Tooth whitening is a simple procedure.
 Tooth whitening agents use bleaching chemicals to get into the tooth enamel and start a chemical reaction, specifically oxidation-reduction that breaks down the staining compounds leading to the whitening of discolored teeth.
-Most of the modern-day whiteners use one of the two chemical agents, carbamide peroxide or hydrogen peroxide.
+Most modern-day whiteners use one of two chemical agents, carbamide peroxide or hydrogen peroxide.
 When used in different ways, carbamide peroxide breaks down into urea and hydrogen peroxide, being the active whitening ingredient.

-Before starting with any kind of professional whitening treatment, our dentist at Channel Island Family Dental, Oxnard makes sure to complete all the preliminary procedures like cleaning, filing of the cavities, and making sure gums are healthy to provide desired results to our patients.
+Before starting with any kind of professional whitening treatment, our dentist at Channel Islands Family Dental, Oxnard makes sure to complete all the preliminary procedures like cleaning, filing of the cavities, and making sure gums are healthy to provide desired results to our patients.

-At-home systems: This system mainly uses 10 to 20 percent carbamide peroxide gels as bleaching that also contains glycerine, sodium hydroxide, water, and flavoring agents.
+This system mainly uses 10 to 20 percent carbamide peroxide gels as bleaching that also contains glycerine, sodium hydroxide, water, and flavoring agents.
 To begin with the treatment, the dentist will take impressions of your mouth, and administer the bleaching gel patient has to put a thin ribbon of gel into the tray and has to wear it for two hours or during the day or while sleeping.
 Most of these systems take one to two weeks to show results.

 These procedures are considered safe and effective when done under professional supervision and we at our Oxnard center, always go the extra mile to provide care and comfort for our patients.